greximus/onerahi-football-club/site/content/team/first_kicks.md

 _Time_: Saturday mornings, 8:30am until 9:00am.

 _Location_: The first 3 Saturdays of each month, games will be held at Onerahi FC.
-The final Saturday of each month, games will likely be held at Tikipunga FC where teams will play other clubs, called a football festival.
+The final Saturday of each month, games are held at Tikipunga FC where teams will play other clubs, called a football festival.

 _Teams_: 3 or 4 players per team, teams are picked on the day